v-nleaver/Hololens/hololens/hololens-release-notes.md

 ### Moving Platform Mode SDK

-Sometimes you may want the decision on if to use Moving Platform Mode to be dependent on your situation, you may only need it enabled when using your app, or only a specific app.
+There are cases where you want the availability of Moving Platform Mode to be dependent on your situation, enabled for your app or enabled for a specific app.
 In these cases, you may wish to [enable Moving Platform Mode from your app using the SDK](/windows/mixed-reality/develop/unity/moving-platform-unity).

 #### Improvements and fixes in the February 2022 update